jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But, the people on Main Street didn't use internet technologies to upgrade our civilization.
 Instead, we listened to "eight different" bosses drone on about paperwork, memos, and mission statements.

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
-We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's obvious problems.
+We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's problems.

 It wasn't.